Critical Topic Discussion Group 1 Communications in a Crisis – March 26, 2020

 - The investment made in building good relationships with staff really helps when situations like this come along.

 - Everyone’s doing interesting things to stay connected with others, sharing these would be helpful.

 - Don’t avoid communication.
-Set an example and pick up the phone or set up a video chat.
+Set an example, be active in your team’s chat software or set up a video call if necessary.

 - We typically work with the manger in the middle and our team around us where in a time of crisis the managers needs to walk in front.

 - With face-to-face communication we ensure eye contact and appropriate body language and ask how people are doing, whereas Skype messages and calls were short and to the point.
 We need to alter this now that we are no longer communicating in person.

 - We need to be open to changing our perspective on everything.

 - People may be more receptive to using technology in a new way; everyone has different comfort levels in picking it up.